Jeffwang87/Two_Streams_Project/README.md

 ```
 python dataset_video_converter.py --src_dir ./HAA500/videos --store_dir ./two-stream-pytorch-master/datasets/HAA500_frames
 ```
-To train the TinyMotionNet (in MotionNet folder) and change the path of your data in the code :
+To train the TinyMotionNet (in MotionNet folder), change the path of your data in the code :
 ```
 python flownet_train.py
 ```
-To train the temporal stream (in two-stream-pytorch-master folder) and change the path of your data in the code :
+To train the temporal stream (in two-stream-pytorch-master folder), change the path of your data in the code :
 ```
 python temporal_net_training.py -m flow --new_length=10 --epochs 350 --b 32 --lr 0.001 --lr_steps 200 300
 ```